ValerieEskens/vue-hackcamp/day1/components.md

 ## Destroy

-Make sure to destroy things that are not vue-related, that you have ut in a vue component, like a timer.
+Make sure to destroy things that are not vue-related, that you have put in a vue component, like a timer.

 ## Props

-Props are passed by reference, but should not me changed inside a component.
+Props are passed by reference, but should not be changed inside a component.
 It does not sync back to the parent.
 How to sync with parent? $emit --> syntax sugar: `:foo.sync`

 ```html